Rule 3745-85-01 | Contingency plans.

 The contingency plan shall contain the following:

-(1) A map of the distribution system, detailed locations for each valve in the system, including references that will aid in location of valves, and a map of the well field, surface water intakes and emergency connections as applicable.
+(1) A map of the distribution system, or a reference to a location, where an updated hardcopy or electronic copy can be found, which details locations for each valve in the system, including references that will aid in location of valves, and a map of the well field, surface water intakes and emergency connections as applicable.
+If electronic copies are maintained, the copies shall be maintained in offline storage that can be accessed in the event of an emergency.

 (2) A statement of amounts budgeted for emergency use, along with a statement showing who can authorize these expenditures and under what conditions the authorization and expenditure can occur.
 A public water system shall ensure that they have funds available and immediately accessible for emergency use.